ozkrgonzalez/UnifiedApexValidator/README.md

 4. Review reports or logs in the sidebar.
 5. (Optional) Run **UAV: Compare Apex Classes against Org** to diff your local vs. org versions.
 6. (Optional) Use **UAV: Formatear Apex (Allman)** from the explorer/editor context menu to apply Allman braces to selected `.cls`/`.trigger` files (requires `prettier` + `prettier-plugin-apex` in your workspace).
+7. (Optional) Use **UAV: Where is Used** from the editor context menu to run a report that scans dependencies across Apex Classes, Flows, and LWC, showing where each element is referenced.

 ---